Java Unit Testing - JUnit & TestNG

 xUnit Unit Testing Framework

-xUnit is the family name given to a group of unit testing frameworks that share the same architecture, such as JUnit (for Java), NUnit (for .NET), CppUnit (for C++), PHPUnit (for PHP) and many others.
+xUnit is the family name given to a group of unit testing frameworks that share the same architecture, such as JUnit (for Java), NUnit (for .NET), CppUnit (for C++), PHPUnit (for PHP), and the original SUnit (for SmallTalk, which JUnit is modeled after), and many others.

 The xUnit architecture has these common components: